 I designed this as a part of the 2017 Ornament Exchange & Blog Hop!
 This year, there are 47 amazing bloggers participating in the exchange.
 The rules of the challenge were simple: be partnered with a fellow blogger, create a handmade ornament for $15 or under, create a tutorial, and ship the ornament off to a new home.

 I was partnered with Shirley, who blogs at Intelligent Domestications and has participated in the ornament swap in the past.
 I checked out the ornaments she made for other people and aimed for a similar style, making something that read as classic Christmas but still had some of my favorite things (wool felt, embroidery, sequins!).
-The ornament she made me is so creative, be sure to click through to her site and see it!

 It seems like every winter I’m drawn to making a snowflake project (last year it was this reverse applique pincushion!), but after the first fluffy snow in Iowa, I’m already counting down until spring.
 The simple lines and symmetry make snowflake embroidery really relaxing and perfect for sitting under a blanket.